MothSleath/EmbeddedAI/README.md

 ---

-## High-Level Model Description
-- **Input**: A set of numerical features describing the machine’s operational parameters (e.g., temperature, torque, etc.).
-- **Output**: Probability distribution or direct classification indicating potential machine failures.
-- The model is trained in a Google Colab notebook, exported as `.h5` or `.tflite`, and integrated into the STM32 firmware.

----

 ## Troubleshooting
 - **UART Connection**: Ensure your baud rate and COM port settings in `Communication_STM32_NN.py` match those configured in STM32CubeIDE.
 - **Model Format**: If `.h5` causes issues in STM32CubeIDE, use the `.tflite` model instead.